Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 This section describes how to update software on managed nodes.
 It describes how to test a new image and CFS configuration on a single "canary node" first before rolling it out to the other managed nodes.
 Modify the procedure as necessary to accommodate site preferences for rebooting managed nodes.
 If the system has heterogeneous nodes, it may be desirable to repeat this process with multiple canary nodes, one for each distinct node configuration.
-The images, CFS configurations, and BOS session templates used are created by the `prepare-images` stage; see the `prepare-images` [Artifacts created](../stages/prepare_images.md#artifacts-created) section for details on how to query the images and CFS configurations.
+The images, CFS configurations, and BOS session templates used are created by the `prepare-images` stage; see the [`prepare-images` Artifacts created](../stages/prepare_images.md#artifacts-created) documentation for details on how to query the images and CFS configurations.

 **`NOTE`** Additional arguments are available to control the behavior of the `managed-nodes-rollout` stage.
 See the [`managed-nodes-rollout` stage documentation](../stages/managed_nodes_rollout.md) for details and adjust the